rxOred/blog/content/post/analysis/anubis/anubis.md

 # Setting things up

-First of all, finding the SDK version is essential to continue dynamic analysis.
+First of all, finding the compiled/supported SDK versions is essential to continue dynamic analysis.
 This can be extracted from AndroidManifest.xml.

 ![extracting with apktool](/img/anubis/anubis_apktool.png)